Codaflex/ChromeExtensionTemplate/README.md

 You can use the solution and its project directly and start adding code and references.
 Or, you can create a template using it.
 To do that, build it and copy the `ChromeExtensionTemplate.zip` file from the `bin` folder into your `Documents\Visual Studio 2017\My Exported Templates` folder.
+From then on, you will have the Chrome Extension Template as an option in New Project dialog.

+### Start using the template

+After you create a new project using the template, you need to:
+1. Change the `manifest.json` file.
+2. Add your business logic to popup.html, popup.js, and baackground.js.
+3. Add more files as needed.

-## Changes
+## History

-See the commit history for changes.
+For changes in this project, check the Commits tab on GitHub.

 ## Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md)